Women gathered in a sculptural collective tableau during Silenced No More.

 For Colored Girls

-For Colored Girls Who Have Considered Suicide / When the Rainbow Is Enuf became the artistic core of Silenced No More in Kenya — not as illustration, but as a field of unapologetic women: revolutionary in feeling, elegant in form, and unafraid of beauty, desire, grief, or speech.
+For Colored Girls Who Have Considered Suicide / When the Rainbow Is Enuf moved through Silenced No More in Kenya with a hotter pulse: our whole body /

 PlaywrightNtozake Shange